Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Numerical and compositional model

 The protoplanetary disc considered in Paper~I and in this work is modelled over the observed disc HD163296 \citep{isella2016, turrini2019}.
 The gas surface density and temperature profiles of HD163296 were rescaled to match the total disc mass and the estimated temperature profile of the Minimum Mass Solar Nebula (MMSN; \citealp{hayashi1981}).
 The physical parameters of the resulting disc are summarised in Table~\ref{tab:disc}.
 Our disc model assumes radial profiles of gas surface density and temperature on the midplane that are constant in time and parametrised as:

 where $\Sigma_0=3.3835\,\text{g/cm}^2$ and $T_0=280\,\text{K}$.

 Regarding the solid component of the disc, we assumed that it is distributed between 1 and 150 au with a surface density profile:

 where $Z_i(r)$ is the mass fraction of condensed material.
-The factor 2 was introduced as a concentration factor to account for the inward drift of dust and pebbles as a consequence of their dynamical coupling with the gas (see Paper~I and references therein for further discussion).
+A factor of 2 was introduced as a concentration factor to account for the inward drift of dust and pebbles as a consequence of their dynamical coupling with the gas (see Paper~I and references therein for further discussion).

-Following the approach of Paper~I, we assumed that the bulk of dust in the disc is rapidly converted into planetesimals over a timescale of 1 Myr, as suggested by comparisons between the masses of exoplanetary systems and of the dust and gas in protoplanetary discs \citep{manara2018, mulders2021}.
-The assumption is also consistent with recent observations of dust temporal evolution in discs (see \citealp{testi2022} and \citealp{bernabo2022} for further discussion) and with meteoritic data from the Solar System \citep[][and references therein]{scott2007}.
+Following the approach of Paper~I, we assumed that the bulk of dust in the disc is rapidly converted into planetesimals over a timescale of 1 Myr, as suggested by comparisons between the masses of exoplanetary systems and of the dust and gas in protoplanetary discs \citep[e.g.,][]{manara2018, mulders2021}.
+The assumption is also consistent with recent observations of dust temporal evolution in discs (see \citealp{testi2022} and \citealp{bernabo2022} for further discussion) and with meteoritic data from the Solar System \citep[e.g.,][and references therein]{scott2007,lichtenberg2022}.

 The conversion of dust into planetesimals reduces the efficiency of the gas-grain chemistry, hence slowing down the chemical evolution of the disc itself.
 When the disc is severely depleted in dust with respect to the initial stages of its evolution, its chemical composition can be reasonably approximated as fixed.
 We then assumed that the composition of our disc evolves until 1 Myr and remains fixed thereafter (see Section~\ref{sec:compmodel} for details on the compositional model).
 The implications of physically and chemically evolving discs will be explored in future works.